 - Stone: in which case you'll need to add a separate grill body if you want to protect the material;

-- Brick: this is a less attractive option but it will offer better resistance to extreme heat.
-Barbecues made from fire bricks offer even heat distribution for higher quality cooking; these can withstand temperatures of up to 1,000°;
+- Brick: a less attractive option but offers better resistance to extreme heat.
+Barbecues made from fire bricks offer even heat distribution for higher quality cooking; these special bricks can withstand temperatures of up to 1000°;